class-fPFOLIOSPEC:

 To retrieve or modify portfolio specifications several

-and setSpec
+getSpec and setSpec function are

 available.
 To set a portfolio specification from scratch

-one can also use the function portfolioSpec
+one can also use the function portfolioSpec.

 Note, there is a generic print function to print information from